 A lower middle-market company with a market value of at least $5 million could generate interest in a transaction that is structured as a private company recapitalization (recap).
-In control to other M&A strategies, a recap provides the owner with additional flexibility and broader range of advantages – both financial and personal.
+In contrast, to other M&A strategies, a recap provides the owner with additional flexibility and broader range of advantages – both financial and personal.

 A significant portion of the market value of the business will be paid at closing.
 This enables the owner to diversify his or her net worth, realize other business or personal goals, or pursue a lifestyle change.

 By investing part of the proceeds back into the business, the owner retains up to 50% ownership and, in some cases, a majority share in the business.
 In addition to the continued benefits of ownership, the retained equity in the business ensures a financial stake for the owner in the future potential and profitability of the business.=

 In a recap, the business will gain an experienced financial partner, more often than not a private equity group.
 Such investors are experienced in helping entrepreneurs realize their ultimate and long-term goals for the business.
 Typically, they specialize in investing in industry specific, growth-oriented enterprises, which are most likely to provide maximum return on their investment.
 They are serious partners who are vitally interested in the potential of the business and committed to its long-term success.

 After years of taking risks in order to grow the business, entrepreneurs tend to become more conservative in their decision-making and reluctant in their actions—understandably so, as there is more to lose.
 Despite this, they know the potential of their business and understand what is necessary to reach that potential.
 The infusion of new capital by the partner eliminates all personal guarantees by the business owner.
 It allows the owner to concentrate on taking the business to the next level of growth, unencumbered by the pressure of financial concerns.